 The Company conducts exploration and evaluation activities in the United States.
 As such, it is subject to risk due to fluctuations in the exchange rates of the Canadian and US dollars.
-As at June 30, 2019, the Company does not have any significant monetary assets or liabilities in US dollars, therefore, the Company has determined that there is very limited currency risk at this time.
+As at September 30, 2019, the Company does not have significant net monetary assets and liabilities in US dollars, therefore, the Company has determined that there is very limited currency risk at this time.